 Learn and master tools to manage your emotions with deft precision.

 Feel confident – perhaps for the first time.
 Your newfound confidence will give way to empowerment, and once you’re empowered…

 If you’ve ever felt simultaneously humbled and honored, you have an idea how I feel each time I join my clients in a counseling session.

 Bearing witness to another person’s life experience – pain, joy, or something in between – is a profound privilege for me.

 Professional counseling is my second career.
-After the birth of my first son, my first career took an unexpected back seat.
-The moment I looked into my baby’s big, blue eyes, all I wanted was to stay home with him, full-time.
+My first career took an unexpected back seat the moment I looked into my first baby’s big, blue eyes.
+Quite instantly, all I wanted was to stay home with him, full-time.